• Skip to primary navigation

 During the EMG, the doctor will insert a very thin needle into one muscle at a time.
 You will be asked to relax the muscle and then contract the muscle after the needle is inserted.
 The needle is connected to a computer that helps the doctor determine whether your muscle is healthy or affected by a disease of the muscle or nerve.
 The number of muscles to be tested is highly variable and depends upon your symptoms and what is found during the actual test.

-Your doctors will discuss the results of your EMG and NCS with the physician performing the tests.
-These results will be interpreted in the context of the rest of your evaluation.
+Your doctors will discuss the results of your EMG and NCS, and they will be interpreted in the context of your overall evaluation.
 Usually, your EMG results will be available to you when you meet with your Sjögren’s Disease Center doctor.

 Receive the Latest News from Johns Hopkins Rheumatology